 The Offered Bonds are offered when, as and if issued, subject to prior sale, or withdrawal or modification of the offer without notice.
 The Offered Bonds are offered subject to the receipt of the Approving Opinion of Hawkins Delafield & Wood LLP, New York, New York, Bond Counsel to the Authority, as more fully described in "Legal Matters" herein.
-Certain legal matters will be passed upon for the Underwriters by their counsel, Kutak Rock LLP, Washington, D.C.
-It is expected that the Offered Bonds will be available for delivery through DTC in New York, New York on or about June 24, 2021.
+It is expected that the Offered Bonds will be available for delivery through DTC in New York, New York on or about July 27, 2021.